 Note: To be FIPS 201-2 compliant, you must select Simple or Complex.
-See the Administration Guide for details of configuring the logon code complexity.
+See the Setting up logon codes section in the Administration Guide for details of configuring the logon code complexity.

 • Credential Group - if you want to restrict users to have a single derived credential VSC, type an identifier here; for example: